 Let’s face it, time changes everything.
 Approaching 50 and after, we realize that our wardrobe tastes maybe different, our hairstyle, and for some of us – our music.
 What is also changing is our metabolism.
 The gradual decline starts shortly after 30 and can be somewhat imperceptible … until it isn’t.

 Now that I am in my 50s, I eat significantly less.
 I don’t require as much fuel as I did in my 30s and 40s.
-Because the quantity of food that I consume has dropped, I don’t have a lot of room for empty calories – sugar-laden foods or snacks with a low nutrient-to-calorie ratio.
+Because the quantity of food that I consume is less, I don’t have a lot of room for empty calories.
+Items like, sugar-laden foods or snacks with a low nutrient-to-calorie ratio.
 Adding to the situation, to stay healthy as I age, I am on the constant prowl for super foods that will minimize the inflammation in my joints and keep my blood pressure and cholesterol within healthy, normal ranges.

 Everyone knows by now that it is important to eat whole foods (those with very few ingredients – usually ONE).
 Some examples of Whole Foods versus what are NOT Whole Foods follow: